Widget, hosted help, tickets, and review

 Workflow

-Teach Canonica is built for first setup: add sources, generate drafts, approve what is right, and publish into the same runtime the widget and hosted help already use.
+Teach AnswerLattice is built for first setup: add sources, generate drafts, approve what is right, and publish into the same runtime the widget and hosted help already use.

 Name the intake and add product/app URLs for context.

-Import selected pages, pasted content, support macros, release notes, supported files, screenshots, or short support recordings.
+Import selected pages, pasted content, repeated replies, support macros, release notes, supported files, screenshots, or short support recordings.

 Edit, accept, or reject drafts before they become customer-facing support.

-Write approved content into KB, FAQ, product surface, or canonical proposal paths.
+Write approved content into KB, FAQ, product surface, or answer-proposal paths.

 Connected product truth

-Published intake output lands in the same collections and freshness paths used by hosted help, widget search, page-aware suggestions, and governance.
+Published intake output lands in the same collections and freshness paths used by hosted help, widget search, in-app suggestions, and answer review.

 Selected public links, files, screenshots, and short media